kswope/restjester/README.md

 ### REST API mocking server

 * You don't like mocking API REST calls, you want the real thing, sorta.
+* Cheap backend for SPA development
 * Single golang binary to just download and run, no installation.
 * Same solution for all languages.
-* Because you have to use an external API if you are testing in a browser.
+* Because you have to use an external API if your tests are driving a browser.
-* Can run as system service or command line.
+* Can run as command line or system service.
-* Cheap backend for SPA development

 ### Install